stateos/StateOS-STM8SDiscovery/README.md

 StateOS
 =======

-Free, extremely simple and amazingly tiny real-time operating system (RTOS) designed for deeply embedded applications.
+Free, extremely simple, amazingly tiny and very fast real-time operating system (RTOS) designed for deeply embedded applications.
-Target: STM8S family.
 It was inspired by the concept of a state machine.
+TEMPLATE

 Features
 --------